 Reduces the risk of constipation.

 Drinking enough water ensures everything flows properly through your gastrointestinal tract.
-When you aren’t hydrated your colon pulls water from stools to replenish fluids throughout your body.
-This is what causes constipation.
+When you aren’t hydrated, your colon pulls water from stools to replenish fluids throughout your body, which causes constipation.
 Drinking adequate water will lessen the chances of this happening!

 Brightens the skin.

-Water functions as a protective barrier to avoid fluid loss in your skin.
+Water functions as a protective barrier to prevent fluid loss in the skin.
 When the skin is dehydrated, wrinkles and fine lines may start to show.
-By drinking enough water, you are helping your skin maintain it’s moisture and natural glow.
+By drinking enough water, you are helping your skin maintain its moisture and natural glow.

 Decreases the potential of leg cramps.

 Leg cramps are yet another common pregnancy symptom.
 Although there is no standardized treatment for leg cramps, ensuring proper hydration is definitely tip number one.
-If you find yourself cramping often, you may need to up your fluid intake.
-Additionally, focusing on high magnesium foods may help!
+If you are cramping often, you may need to increase your fluid intake.
+Additionally, focusing on foods high in magnesium and potassium may help!

 All the food, prenatal vitamins, and minerals you are consuming each day are transported to your baby through water.
 This is because it helps your body absorb essential nutrients and carries them to your cells.
 Those nutrient-rich cells are responsible for growing your baby.